-"Grandkids," was her mothers only reply.
-Karen rolled her eyes.
+"Grandchildren."
+The word pushed out of her mother's lips so fast she knew she had been waiting for a moment to force the idea on her.
+But Karen just rolled her eyes.
 "It's not fitting for a woman your age to roll your eyes."
 How did she know?
-Karen couldn't even continue before her mother had started talking again.
-"I had your sister when I was nineteen, think about it."
-And Karen often did, she often thought about how she absolutely was not going to end up heavily pregnant on her wedding photo just like her mother.
+Karen had no chance to open her mouth to argue before her mother had started talking again.
+"I had your sister when I was twenty, think about it."
+And Karen often did.
+She often thought about how she absolutely was not going to end up heavily pregnant on her wedding photo just like her mother.

 But her mother was relentless.
 "You and Colin have been together for a while now, he has a good job, a baby is just the thing you two lovebirds need."
 It most definitely was not.
-Colin was fresh out of college, business major, but the only job he could find was selling used cars a little out of the city, minimum wage.
-Still better than Karen's no wage.
+Colin was fresh out of college, a business major, but the only job he could find was as a used car salesman a little way out of the city.
+Minimum wage, but still better than Karen's no wage.
 Karen had dropped out of college first year, she didn't like it and didn't fit in.
-Instead she worked late hours at a local minimart, not far from their apartment.
+Instead, she worked late hours at a local minimart, not far from their apartment.
 The minimart closed down, it couldn't handle the competition from K-mart down the street and now she was out of a job.
 "You know your sister's hippie husband is sterile."
-He wasn't a hippie, he was a massage therapist, with fertility problems.
-Her mother had grown tired of waiting and moved on to bugging Karen instead.
+He wasn't a hippie, he was a massage therapist, and they had struggled with fertility problems for a while.
 "Probably all those drugs he smoked."

 "Mom, I have to go, I think the line is cracking up."

 "I want grandchildren, Karen, I'm not getting any younger."